MQTTCool/chat-example/README.md

 Launch multiple instances of the demo, possibly on different machines, to appreciate the message broadcast capability.

-This page uses the **Lightstreamer MQTT Extender Web Client API** to handle communications with MQTT Extender.
+This page uses the **MQTT Extender Web Client API** to handle communications with MQTT Extender.

 Check out the sources for further explanations.